Yiping Wang 王宜平

 About me

-I'm a second-year Ph.D. student in Paul G. Allen School of Computer Science & Engineering from University of Washington.
-I feel very fortunate to have worked under the guidance of Prof. Simon Shaolei Du since 2022 summer.
+I'm a Ph.D. student (2023.9 - Present) in Paul G. Allen School of Computer Science & Engineering at University of Washington.
+I feel very fortunate to work with Prof. Simon Shaolei Du.
+Prior to UW, I studied Computer Science and Mathematics in Zhejiang University, got an honors degree from Chu Kochen Honors College.

 News

-• 12/2024: Releasing a new video generation benchmark StoryEval!
+• 12/2024: Releasing a new video generation benchmark StoryEval (Arxiv, Code, Twitter, Website).

-• 09/2024: Attending MoDL 2024 in New York sponsored by Simons Foundation, and presenting our CLIPLoss poster!
+• 09/2024: Attending MoDL 2024 in New York sponsored by Simons Foundation, and presenting our CLIPLoss poster.

-• 09/2024: Our CLIPLoss paper is accepted by NeurIPS 2024 as spotlight!
+• 09/2024: Our CLIPLoss is accepted by NeurIPS 2024 as spotlight!

-• 01/2024: One paper (JoMA) is accepted by ICLR 2024!
+• 01/2024: One paper (JoMA) is accepted by ICLR 2024.

-• 09/2023: One paper (Scan&Snap) is accepted by NeurIPS 2023!
+• 09/2023: One paper (Scan&Snap) is accepted by NeurIPS 2023.

 Research directions and Selected Papers

-Data Selection Algorithm
+Data Selection for Multimodal Learning

 We studied how to efficiently select data for multimodal pretraining tasks, drawing inspiration from both empirical observations and theoretical insights.